Kkthnx/Kkthnx/README.md

 <li class="text-th-primary-dark" index="1">When I'm not coding or gaming, I enjoy spending time with my family and friends.</li>
 <li class="text-th-primary-dark" index="2">I'm always looking for new challenges and opportunities to learn and grow as a developer.</li>
 </ul>
-<div class="whitespace-pre-wrap text-th-primary-dark break-words" style="word-break: break-word;">Feel free to customize this template to your liking, and add any icons or funny stuff that you think would make it even more awesome!
-Don't forget to use Markdown syntax to format your text and add images or links.
-Good luck, and have fun creating your new README!</div></div>